naturalsolutions/NS.UI.FormBuilder/README.md

 		securityKey : "yourSecurityKey"

-- Some paths to reach various webservices :
+- Some paths to reach various webservices (optional, if you want to use their linked inputs) :

 	- Path leading to thesaurs webservices